Professor of Film Studies

-I have taught across many areas of international film history, culture and aesthetics including French and Japanese cinema; film noir in its transnational dimensions; contemporary world cinema; early cinema and mainstream and avant garde European cinemas of the classical period.
+I have taught across many areas of international film history, culture and aesthetics including French and Japanese cinema; cities and landscapes in contemporary world cinemas; film noir in its transnational dimensions, and the mainstream and avant-garde European cinemas of the early and classical periods.

-I am especially interested in supervising postgraduate projects related to international film history; contemporary world cinemas; and general issues of film historiography and aesthetics.
+I am interested in supervising postgraduate projects related to international film history; contemporary world cinemas; the cinematic representation of place, and general issues of film historiography and audiovisual aesthetics.

-I have supervised various PhD theses to completion on topics that include the representation of Kyoto on film; montage aesthetics and the film and television adaptations of Berlin Alexanderplatz; the representation of the everyday in the films of Ozu Yasujiro; cinema and the politics of displaced nationhood; Seijun Suzuki and the aesthetics of negativity; Ernst Lubitsch and the concept of ‘the Lubitsch touch’, the films of Jacques Demy, and the representation of space and place in contemporary Romanian and Hungarian cinema.
+I have supervised various PhD theses to completion on topics that include: the representation of Kyoto on film; montage aesthetics and the film and television adaptations of Berlin Alexanderplatz; the representation of the everyday in the films of Ozu Yasujiro; cinema and the politics of displaced nationhood; Seijun Suzuki and the aesthetics of negativity; Ernst Lubitsch and the concept of ‘the Lubitsch touch’; the queer poetics of Jacques Demy, and the representation of space and place in contemporary Romanian and Hungarian cinema.

 National roles and professional associations

-I am a member of BAFTSS (British Association of Film, Television and Screen Studies), SCMS (Society of Cinema and Media Studies) and the BFI (British Film Institute)
+I am a member of BAFTSS (British Association of Film, Television and Screen Studies).